dataset-ninja/mots-challenge/README.md

 # MOTSChallenge Dataset

-MOTSChallenge is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+MOTSChallenge is a dataset for instance segmentation, semantic segmentation, object detection, and identification tasks.